21 Jan 2020

 South Australia

-• Kangaroo Island Land for Wildlife: leading the response to save the remaining endangered Kangaroo Island dunnarts, which due to the fires may now be on the very brink of extinction.
+• Kangaroo Island Land for Wildlife: leading the response to save the remaining Endangered Kangaroo Island dunnarts, which due to the fires may now be on the very brink of extinction.

-• Nature Foundation SA: provide urgent support for the endangered Kangaroo Island glossy black cockatoo.
+• Nature Foundation SA: provide urgent support for the Endangered Kangaroo Island glossy black cockatoo.
 About half of the glossy's habitat has been lost, including critical breeding sites.

 Victoria